brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 ```

 ### Results
 Once again, the bigger the range, the longer it took to compute.
 Even with threads, 6000 was a stretch.
 I decided to bring down the run number to 200 to test some bigger numbers; this will be reflected in the standard error.
-I understand this will give less accurate data but hopefully it will be accurate enough to give a reasonable line of best fit.
+I understand this will give less accurate data but hopefully, it will be accurate enough to give a reasonable line of best fit.

 I compared the threading with the original method but running them both at the same time.
 Interestingly it wasn't that much faster as the threading had completed when the original method had completed 196/200.
-I will still use the threading method as it has better output and gives more information on current status.
+I will still use the threading method as it has a better output and gives more information on the current status.

 Now having the raw data, I was able to calculate the average, min, max and standard error of each of the samples.
 Using excel I simply just inserted formulas and then took in the row of data.
 The data is as follows.